William Carpentier: Early life and education

 William Carpentier was born in Edmonton, Alberta and raised in Lake Cowichan, British Columbia.
 His mother was Canadian and his father was a Rhode Islander who had to forfeit his United States citizenship during World War II due to his enlistment in the Canadian Army.
 Carpentier attended Lake Cowichan Secondary School and went on to study at Victoria College.
 In 1961 he graduated from the University of British Columbia School of Medicine.

 According to Carpentier, the achievements of Alan Shepard and Yuri Gagarin piqued his interest in space exploration and, after medical school, he moved to Ohio to pursue additional studies in aviation medicine at Ohio State University.

 Career

 Carpentier was selected as a flight surgeon trainee by the U.S. National Aeronautics and Space Administration (NASA) in January 1965 and made a staff flight surgeon the following July.
-According to Carpentier, he attempted to apply for appointment to the Astronaut Corps, however, found that as a Canadian he was ineligible to do so.
+According to Carpentier, he attempted to apply for appointment to the Astronaut Corps, but found that as a Canadian he was ineligible to do so.
 Though he considered renouncing his citizenship, he chose not to after learning the process for naturalization as an American would take several years.

 William Carpentier (pictured inside helicopter) follows Armstrong, Collins, and Aldrin as they arrive on the flight deck of USS Hornet following recovery from the Apollo 11 command module Columbia.